ssebs/ssebs-www/content/blog/vibe-coding-1.md

 - save button
 ```

+This is great!
+Once I figure out how I want something to be implemented, I can use claude to speed up my coding.

-### E.g. 2 - Planning out features
+### Second Use-Case - Planning out features & thinking it through

 {{< img-float-right src="/img/dank-nooner-bike-skin.png" width="600" alt="screenshot from godot editor showing the generated skeleton" >}}

+Another good use case for AI is planning: both as someone to bounce ideas off of, and someone to help think about how this change will work with your existing code.

-Another good use case for AI assisted coding is planning.
-I don't mean "plan mode" to refactor your code, I mean planning out how you're going to solve something.
+> Note that I don't mean "plan mode" in claude, I mean planning out how you're going to solve something.

 For instance, I'm adding different motorcycles with "skins" (different colors) that will be unlocked.
 To achieve this, I need to have some type of skin / color system.